xiaozhao1111/Password-Generator/README.md

 This application can generate a random password based on criteria users have selected.

 ## Description
 This project runs in the browser, with features dynamically updated via HTML, CSS and Javascript code.
 It has a clean and reponsive user interface.
-The 'Generate Password' button will trigger functions to request password options from users and then display a random password in the textarea with slashed border.
+The 'Generate Password' button will trigger functions to request password options from users and then display a random password in the textarea with dashed border.

 Here are the main features of the webpage.
 * Present a series of prompts to request password criteria